sporto/elm-tutorial/building/multiple_modules.md

 To deal with circular dependencies in Elm the easiest thing to do is to break your application in smaller modules.
 Try creating smaller modules for things like __actions__, __models__, __effects__ and __utilities__, which are modules that are usually imported by many components.

+## Breaking our application

+Let's break our application in smaller modules: